YuP2905/Epw_Editor/README.md

    *Note: CSV cannot change the above data types.
 Changing meteorological data must comply with the calculation rules of Ladybug model (for details, refer to the source code or instructions of epw model on ladybug tools github).*

+This program refers to part of the code of Dragonfly's DF creat epw battery in Grasshopper's Ladybug Tools plug-in.

 ---------------------------------------------------------------------------------------------------------------------

 # EPW_Editor的中文描述